teholm/aws-well-architected-labs/Operations/100_Inventory_and_Patch_Mgmt/Lab_Guide.md

    1. Under **Attach/Replace IAM Role**, select **ManagedInstancesRole** from the drop down list and choose **Apply**.
    1. After you receive confirmation of success, choose **Close**.
    1. Repeat this process, assigning **ManagedInstancesRole** to each of the 3 remaining instances.
-1. Return to the [Systems Manager console](https://console.aws.amazon.com/systems-manager/) and choose **Managed Instances** from the navigation bar.
+1. Return to the [Systems Manager console](https://console.aws.amazon.com/systems-manager/) and choose **Managed Instances** from the left navigation bar.
 Periodically choose **Managed Instances** until your instances begin to appear in the list.
 Over the next couple of minutes your instances will populate into the list as managed instances.

 >**Note**<br>If desired, you can use a [more restrictive permission set](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-access-user.html) to grant access to Systems Manager.